 Being a dog parent is tiring and time-consuming.
 But what if you have two pups?
 That’s even more of a commitment.

-A new dog is a big adjustment for a family.
+A new dog is a big change for a family.
 You and your current dog will need lots of love, time, and attention to make that transition easy.

 4. You have space for two dogs.